 The Indianapolis 500 has been a part of my life for as long as I can remember.
 And after years of building software at SEP — an Indiana company through and through — the similarities are striking.
 The pre-race strategy sessions.
 Testing assumptions during practice sessions.
 Real-time adjustments during pit stops.
 The moment when weather […]

 Savvy companies use product discovery to bring focus to new projects and during projects to shape upcoming releases.
-This helps design software for the three needs of effective products: Functionality: The software has the requested features, is well built, and maintainable.
-Business: The software is designed to accomplish specific business objectives.
-User: The software has […]
+This helps design software for the three needs of effective products: Do You Need Product Discovery?
+Product discovery provides insight into some of the big, nagging questions behind projects: So, how do we learn the answers?
+Discovery […]

 Ideas are important, but executing them is even more so!
 I had the opportunity to present at our recent SEPTalks event about how companies can close the gap between idea and delivery.
 We touched on the North Star Framework, what barriers get in the way of trying to achieve these goals, and a mental model […]